Allergy eczema: understanding the connection between allergies and eczema

 Contact Allergies: Some individuals may develop eczema symptoms in response to contact with certain substances, such as harsh chemicals, fragrances, or metals like nickel.
 Avoiding contact with these allergens can prevent skin irritation and flare-ups.

-See also article Allergy kxan: understanding allergies and how to manage them
+See also article Allergy partner: understanding and supporting your loved ones

 Managing allergy eczema